 We sat down to talk with nine of these singles, discussing how their experiences on dating apps differ for better and for worse.
 This piece will be in two parts, with the conclusions to our discussion coming up next week.

 Choosing your dating app: LGBTQ+ focused or mainstream?

 There’s a multitude of dating apps out there, some built specifically for LGBTQ+ communities, while others have built in features for people who identify outside the heteronormative umbrella.

 Craig, 24 who identifies as Queer, prefers to use LGBTQ+ focused apps as: “everyone knows what you’re looking for”.
-By virtue of the platform, there should presumably be less people to filter through who may not have compatible attraction with you.
+By virtue of the platform, there should presumably be fewer people to filter through who may not have a compatible attraction with you.